The Elder Scrolls Adventures: Redguard

 Windows

-Although this game comes with a Windows based installer, it is far from a Windows game.
-After the installer has completed copying, it will attempt to configure the sound card - yes, it needs good old IRQ, DMA and address settings for a DOS capable sound card.
-This game is DOS through and through - so it is nearly impossible to run it on Windows 2000 or Windows XP.
+Although this game comes with a Windows-based installer, it is not a Windows game itself.
+After the installer has completed copying, it will attempt to configure the sound card - requiring IRQ, DMA and address settings for a DOS capable sound card.

 Analytics